 Writing and research

 I studied English and then theology at university in New Zealand, where I grew up.
-About 15 years ago I stopped going to church, but still wanted to contribute to the theological discussion on the church’s response to women and sexuality so I did a PhD at Bristol University and then wrote a book which was published in 2017.
+About 15 years ago I stopped going to church, but still wanted to contribute to the theological discussion on the church’s response to women and sexuality so I did a PhD at Bristol University and then wrote my book ‘Shame, the Church and the Regulation of Female Sexuality’, which was published in 2017 (you can read a review of it here).
 For the last few years I’ve also been working in dementia care and now research and write about what it’s like to work in this area and how I imagine it feels for people with dementia and their loved ones.

 In my spare time